JohannesStutz/blog/_pages/about.md

 permalink: /about/
 ---

+My name is Johannes Stutz.
 I am learning and writing about how machines can learn.
 My interest in all things AI began with my fascination with Tesla's Autopilot software.
 Would it actually be possible for a car to drive itself in every situation?

 I wanted to learn more about the technology behind this and have embarked on a journey into machine learning.
 Since I don't have a professional background in coding or computer science, I go with "learning by doing".
 This approach is especially endorsed by [fast.ai's](https://www.fast.ai/) great online courses.